-ADVANCE aims to increase the recruitment and retention of more ranked women STEM faculty at senior, mid-career and junior faculty levels, with an emphasis on increasing the percentage of women of color faculty to levels at or above the academic national averages.
+The Center for ADVANCING UH Faculty Success aims to increase the recruitment and retention of women science, technology, engineering, and mathematics (STEM) and social/behavioral science (SBS) faculty at senior, mid-career and junior faculty levels, with an emphasis on increasing the percentage of women and women of color ranked faculty in STEM and SBS fields to levels at or above the academia national averages.

 - Developed a Powerhouse Faculty Toolkit to encourage the hiring of diverse faculty members.

 - Formalized a Dual-Career Program between the departments, deans, Provost’s Office and broader community to help dual-career couples find work at UH and in the City of Houston.

 - Included more positive diversity language in University job postings, as well as encouraged postings to minority-specific job boards.